 In simplest terms, the Texas judicial system is composed of three levels of trial courts and two levels of appellate courts.
-A trial court hears testimony and receives physical evidence and renders a verdict as decided by either the judge or jury.
-In the United States, state trial courts are generally divided into two categories: courts of general jurisdiction and courts of limited jurisdiction.
-A court of general jurisdiction has unlimited civil and criminal jurisdiction, though its judgments are subject to appellate review.
-A court of limited jurisdiction may hear only certain types of matters (civil, criminal or both).
+A trial court hears testimony and receives physical evidence and renders a verdict as

+20 Article V, Section 1, Texas Constitution.